daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 [7] Keyulu Xu, Weihua Hu, Jure Leskovec, and Stefanie Jegelka.
 How Powerful Are Graph Neural Networks?
 In Proceedings of the International Conference on Learning Representations (ICLR), 2019.

-[8] C ̆at ̆alina Cangea, Petar Veliˇckovi ́c, Nikola Jovanovi ́c, Thomas Kipf, and Pietro Liò.
+[8] Cătălina Cangea, Petar Veličković, Nikola Jovanović, Thomas Kipf, and Pietro Liò.
 Towards sparse hierarchical graph classifiers. arXiv preprint arXiv:1811.01287, 2018.

 [9] William Rowan Hamilton.
 Ii. on quaternions; or on a new system of imaginaries in algebra.
 The London, Edinburgh, and Dublin Philosophical Magazine and Journal of Science, 25(163):10–13,1844.